Burnett was part of the “Box of Birds” show in Tribeca in the spring of 2024 (reviewed

 * * *

-Burnett and his friend/collaborator Mark Dion recently assembled a portfolio piece on the purposes of science for the Chicago-based platform The Point.
-“What is Science For?” juxtaposes found text and installation views; it kicks off an eponymous “Symposium” section of Issue 8.
+The Point.
+“What is Science For?” juxtaposes found text and installation views; it kicks off an eponymous “Symposium” section of

 * * *

 Burnett has been involved with the work of an innovative consulting organization, which works to bring contemporary artists and large corporations together in unpredictable ways.
-The CDC/ICD is an ongoing project, with recent engagements at The New Museum and the Sean Kelly Gallery.
+The CDC/ICD is an ongoing project, with recent engagements at

 * * *

 In 2014, Burnett and Yara Flores teamed up to present “Pound vs. Stevens: The Rematch,” an installation in a pop-up exhibition which accompanied the Aesthetics of Information symposium at Princeton University.
-See more herehere, and here.
+See more here, here, and here.
 This represented an outgrowing of work that began in 2009, a conceptual project involving chess and the novel.

-For a taste of the earlier work, click here to read an experimental essay in “ludic criticism”; or click here to go right to the first fruit of the collaboration, an online computer program that lets you pit one novel against another in a chess match.
-The US Chess Federation recently ran a story about this project—click here to check it out.
+here to go right to the first fruit of the collaboration, an online computer program that lets you pit one novel against another in a chess match.
+The US Chess Federation recently ran a story about this project—click

 * * *